Most collapses don’t announce themselves. They keep their appointments.

 The rain was gone.
 Pavement dark.
 Puddles breaking the sky into pieces.

-Shawn cut the engine, took the briefcase, and joined the line.
+Shawn cut the engine, took the briefcase, joined the line.

 Lobby sat there, irritated.
-Lines where there usually weren’t lines.
+Lines where there usually weren’t.
 Folding tables shoved in crooked.
-Deputies standing too close to the magnetometer, saying nothing, watching everything.
-Snow Hill wasn’t built for attention.
-It didn’t disguise that.
+Deputies posted close to the magnetometer, saying nothing, watching everything.
+Snow Hill had no use for attention.
+It made that plain.

-He stepped in and felt the delay at once.
+He entered and felt the delay at once.
 People holding space too carefully.
 Outsiders hesitating, locals annoyed by it.
-The floor held the rain.
+Rain on the floor.
 Along the far wall, the screens were claimed, network graphics, urgent colors, anchors leaning forward, bracing.
-Not local posture.
 Big-city attention, sharp and impatient, dragging its weight east.

-He didn’t read the captions.
-He read the tempo instead, and it only showed up once the damage had been priced in.
+He skipped the captions.
+Read the tempo.
+By the time he caught it the damage had been priced in.

 Baltimore.
 Live.

 His father stood on the Mitchell steps, the granite sweating through the morning.
-The seal at his back.
+Seal at his back.
 Uniforms packed tight at the shoulders, government-cut, no slack.
-Barricades squared off down the block, metal feet planted like they weren’t moving again today.
-Microphones crowded in close, foam tips nearly touching, hungry in the way only a first day can be.
-A black suit with no sheen.
-Absorbed the light instead of catching it.
-The kind men wear when they expect the room to behave.
+Barricades squared off down the block, metal feet planted for good.
+Microphones crowded in close, foam tips nearly touching.
+First-day hungry.
+Black suit with no sheen.
+Absorbed light instead of catching it.
+What men wear when they expect the room to behave.
+The line broke pattern.

 Different uniforms.
 Different counties stitched on sleeves.
 Radios riding high.
 Deputies posted in places that used to be empty wall.
-The magnetometer lane had two bodies working it, one running hands, one watching faces.
-He watched the front of the line instead of the screens.
-The way they were doing it.
-Who they were stopping.
-How long they held people before letting them through.
+The magnetometer lane had two bodies working it, one running hands, one reading faces.
+He tracked the front of the line instead of the screens.
+How they were doing it.
+Who they stopped.
+How long before letting them through.

 Short leash.
 Looking for friction.